rollup/rollup/docs/999-big-list-of-options.md

 CLI: `--treeshake`/`--no-treeshake`<br>
 Default: `true`

-Whether or not to apply tree-shaking and to fine-tune the tree-shaking process.
+Whether to apply tree-shaking and to fine-tune the tree-shaking process.
 Setting this option to `false` will produce bigger bundles but may improve build performance.
 If you discover a bug caused by the tree-shaking algorithm, please file an issue!
 Setting this option to an object implies tree-shaking is enabled and grants the following additional options:

 **treeshake.annotations**<br>